Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/5-system-design-example.rst

 5. Copy the hardware platform project XSA to the Linux host machine.

-   .. note:: For the VMK180 board, use the XSA file which you generated in the [Design Example: Using AXI GPIO](#design-example-using-axi-gpio).
+   .. note:: For the VMK180 board, use the XSA file that you generated in the `Design Example: Using AXI GPIO <#design-example-using-axi-gpio>`__.

 6. Reconfigure the BSP using the following commands.